Access to Materials

-If you can’t make our weekly Wednesday tour, tours of Rare Books and Special Collections may be arranged by contacting the Rare Books and Special Collections Librarian (604-822-4879) or by filling out the online form, under the Contact Us section.
+If you can’t make our weekly Wednesday tour, tours of Rare Books and Special Collections may be arranged by contacting the Rare Books and Special Collections Librarian (604-822-0645) or by filling out the online form, under the Contact Us section.

 The Chung Collection is housed in Rare Books and Special Collections.
 An exhibition of outstanding items from the collection can be seen there in the Chung Collection room.
 The exhibition is open to the public at no charge, and a weekly tour of the Chung Collection exhibition is available every Thursday from 11 a.m.-12 p.m.

 Rare Books and Special Collections offers copying services to both patrons in the reading room and those unable to visit in person.
 To place a reproduction order, please fill out our reproduction order form.

 UBC Affiliated Members: